Package homepage topic type¶

 -package suffix (see the example from the starter template).

-Directly after the title, include one or two paragraphs that describe what the module is for.
+Directly after the title, include one or two paragraphs that describe what the package is for.
 The purpose of this content is not to describe the package in detail, or how to use it, but instead to quickly orient a reader.

 You can also mention related packages: